austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Commands.md

 - <C-]>: jump to tag
 - g<C-]>: show all matching tags
 - `<C-t>`: jump to previous position in the tag stack
+- `:tag`: jump to the next position in the tag stack
 - `:tags`: show the contents of the tag stack

 ## Folds